Donald Trump knew about the executives' tax evasion scheme - ExBulletin

 Donald Trump knew about the executives’ tax evasion scheme

 Manhattan District Attorney Joshua Steinglass launched the bombshell allegation during closing arguments.
-He promised to share more details when he resumed on Friday, backed by the judges’ decision to allow prosecutors to head into territory that had been deemed off-limits because Trump is not on trial.
+He promised to share more details when he resumed on Friday, backed by the judge’s decision to allow prosecutors to enter territory that had been deemed off-limits because Trump is not on trial.

+The tax evasion case is the only lawsuit to stem from the three-year investigation into Trump and his business practices by the Manhattan District Attorney’s Office.
+Thursday’s closing arguments were the last chance for prosecutors and defense attorneys to sway jurors before deliberating next week.

 Judge Juan Manuel Merchan, overturning a defense objection after the jury left, said the company’s attorneys opened the door by claiming in their closing arguments that Trump was unaware of the scheme, hatched by his longtime chief financial officer. date just steps from his Trump Tower office. .

-It was the defense that repeatedly invoked Donald Trump’s name, Merchan said, setting up a potentially explosive final day of arguments before jurors deliberate next week.
+“It’s the defense that has called Donald Trump’s name many times,” Merchan said, setting up a potentially explosive final day of argument before jurors deliberate next week.

-Prosecutors had given mixed signals about Trump’s importance to the case, early on telling a judge the case was not about Donald Trump but repeatedly questioning witnesses about him; show a witness copies of Trump’s tax returns and ultimately seek to tie him to it in closing arguments.
+Prosecutors had given mixed signals about Trump’s importance to the case, early on telling a judge “this case is not about Donald Trump” but repeatedly questioning witnesses about him; show a witness copies of Trump’s tax returns and ultimately seek to tie him to it in closing arguments.

-Steinglass said the Trump Organization cultivated a culture of fraud and deception by offering luxury perks to leaders and falsifying records to hide compensation.
+Steinglass said the Trump Organization “cultivated a culture of fraud and deception” by offering executive perks and falsifying records to hide compensation.

-Steinglass argued that the Trump Organization, through its Trump Corp. and Trump Payroll Corp., is responsible because Weisselberg and a subordinate he worked with, Comptroller Jeffrey McConney, were senior officers charged with acting on behalf of the company and its various entities.
+Steinglass argued that the Trump Organization — through its Trump Corp. and Trump Payroll Corp. — is responsible because Weisselberg and an underling he worked with, Comptroller Jeffrey McConney, were “senior management” agents tasked with acting on behalf of the company and its various entities.

 If convicted, the Trump Organization could be fined more than $1 million.
-Manhattan District Attorney Alvin Bragg, who watched Steinglass close from the courtroom gallery, said his office’s investigation into Trump is active and ongoing, and no decision has been made. was taken on the advisability of indicting him.
+Manhattan District Attorney Alvin Bragg, who watched Steinglass’ closing from the courtroom gallery, said his office’s investigation into Trump was “active and ongoing” and that no decision was made. had been taken on the advisability of indicting him.

 But lawyers for the company argued that Weisselberg only intended to profit from his tax evasion scheme, not the Trump Organization, and that the company should not be blamed for its transgressions. .

-We’re here today for one reason and one reason only: Allen Weisselberg’s greed, Trump Organization lawyer Susan Necheles said, his remarks accompanied at one point by the whine of a vehicle siren. emergency outside.
+“We are here today for one reason and one reason only: Allen Weisselberg’s greed,” Trump Organization lawyer Susan Necheles said, her remarks accompanied at one point by the whine of a siren. an emergency vehicle outside.

-The tax evasion case is the only lawsuit to stem from Manhattan District attorneys’ three-year investigation into Trump and his business practices.
-Thursday’s closing arguments were the last chance for prosecutors and defense attorneys to influence jurors before deliberating next week.

 Weisselberg pleaded guilty in August to dodging taxes on extras of $1.7 million and testified against the Trump Organization in exchange for a promised five-month prison sentence.

-Weisselberg has worked for the Trump family for nearly 50 years, starting as an accountant for his real estate developer father Fred Trump in 1973 before joining the Donald Trump company in 1986.
+Weisselberg worked for the Trump family for nearly 50 years, starting as an accountant for his real estate developer father Fred Trump in 1973 before joining Donald Trump’s company in 1986.

 Necheles argued that the case against the company is tenuous and that the 1965 state law underlying some of the charges requires prosecutors to show that Weisselberg intended to benefit the company, not only to himself.